tillitis/tkey-ssh-agent/README.md

 example like: `dd bs=1 count=1024 if=/dev/ttyACM0 of=rngdata` (or just
 a plain `cat`).

-The app can be loaded and started using the `runapp` as described above.
+The app can be loaded and started using the `tkey-runapp` as described above.

 The RNG is a Hash_DRBG implementation using the BLAKE2s hash function